timecamp-org/script-timecamp-projects-sync/README.md

 3. Set up the environment variables:
    - Copy `.env.example` to `.env`
-   - Fill in your Redmine and TimeCamp API credentials in `.env`
+   - Fill in your Redmine and TimeCamp API credentials and other configuration in `.env`

 ## Usage